dljimenez2324/Challenge3PuppyRestaurant/README.md

 See GitHub for history of changes
 Reviewer: <br>
 Name here -  Johnny Pham
-Pages from david's part (catherings & photos) looks amazing.
+Pages from david's part (caterings & photos) looks amazing.
 The responsiveness is nicely done.
 Only critque i have is maybe touch up the footer when the page gets smaller, other than that everything looks good!